chrisokasaki/TradeMaximizer/README.md

 - `CASE-SENSITIVE`: Treat item names as case-sensitive instead of converting all lowercase letters to uppercase.

 - <tt>NONTRADE-COST=<i>num</i></tt>: Adjust the cost of not trading an item from its default value of 1 billion to <tt><i>num</i></tt>.
 The net effect is to forbid trade loops whose average cost per item exceeds <tt><i>num</i></tt>. _Note that this means that you can end up with less than the maximum number of trades._

+- <tt>SHRINK=<i>digit</i></tt>: Control how aggressively useless wants are pruned (where useless means _cannot possibly be used in any optimal trade_.
+The default is 0, which removes edges that are not part of any cycle.
+This is fast and reasonably effective.
+Level 1 is much more aggressive and very effective, but slow.
+Level 2 is a bit more effective and a little slower than level 1. **Note that level 1 and above only make sense in conjunction with `ITERATIONS`.
+After shrinking, those iterations will be much, much faster, hopefully paying for the up-front cost of shrinking.**  (Levels 3-9 currently are equivalent to level 2.)
+- <tt>SHRINK-VERBOSE</tt>: Display statistics when shrinking.

 ## Official Names